-Employees may contribute accrued annual leave to benefit another state employee for catastrophic illnesses of the employee or an immediate family member.
+Employees may donate accrued annual leave to benefit another state employee for catastrophic illnesses of the employee or an immediate family member.
 Annual leave shall be donated in no less than one (1) hour increments.
-The contributing employee must identify the specific amount of time donated and the name of the recipient of the donated annual leave on forms provided by the Employer for this purpose.
-Annual leave used by another state employee pursuant to this provision shall be irrevocably credited to the recipient's donated leave account.
+The donating employee must identify the specific amount of time donated and the name of the recipient of the donated annual leave on forms provided by the Employer for this purpose.
+Donated leave used by another State employee pursuant to this provision is removed from the donating employee's leave balance and is no longer available for use by the donating employee.
+Donated hours not used remain in the donating employee's accrued leave balance.